 Some 100 courses are being offered under the Bilingual Program in areas of drama, pre-school education, machine shop, welding, electronics, folklore dances, business, home economics, physical education, humanities, history, English as a second language (ESL), reading, literature, Spanish and others.
-The courses are listed in the individual sections of the catalog.
+Some of the courses are listed in the individual sections of the catalog.